rwils83/axonbot_slack/docs/configure.rst

      $ echo 'AX_SECRET="axonius_user_api_secret"' >> .env
      $ echo 'SLACK_API_TOKEN="slack_bot_api_token"' >> .env

 #.
-Or setting the variables yourself, but these will only last for the current terminal session:
+Setting the variables yourself, but these will only last for the current terminal session:

    .. code-block:: console